pankajmishra000/Python/improving_unsupervised_defect_segmentation/ReadMe.md

 This is *Pytorch* implementation of the paper "Improving Unsupervised Defect Segmentation by Applying Structural Similarity to Autoencoders". https://arxiv.org/abs/1807.02011

-I used this for a comparative analysis with my novel approach to anomaly detection That's is amazing method for unsupervised defect segmentation using AutoEncoder with SSIM.
+I used this for a comparative analysis with my novel approach to anomaly detection.

+This is an amazing method for unsupervised defect segmentation using AutoEncoder with SSIM.

 # 1. Usage
 0. Install Library